FENECON Commercial 50 — Assembly and Operating Instructions

 |

-Once the components have been installed, the app still needs to be installed. |
+After installing the components, the app still needs to be installed. |

-8.4.
-Control of a CHP unit
+17.4.
+Controlling a CHP unit

-This enables the application of the CHP unit as an electrical generator that is independent of the time of day and weather conditions.
-The CHP unit is given a switch-on signal to produce electricity when the storage unit’s charge level is low.
+This allows using the CHP as an electrical generator that is independent of the time of day and weather conditions.
+When the state of charge of the electrical energy storage system is low, the CHP is given a switch-on signal to produce electricity.
 This is useful, for example, if the battery capacity is not sufficient to cover electricity consumption at night.
-This avoids the need of purchasing expensive electricity from the grid.
+This avoids the need to purchase expensive current from the grid.

 |